The Exceptional Marketing Mindset Blog Post

 As marketing leaders, we need to be clear on not just the skills and experience we are looking for when recruiting and developing our teams – but also how they think, their mindset if you will.
 Skills are obviously essential, but marketing changes so quickly that skills can quickly become obsolete.
 Having the right mindset allows us as marketers to adapt, grow and evolve.
-As an agency, it is critical that our team finds marketers with this mindset so that we can deliver outstanding work for our clients.
+As an agency, it is critical that our team finds marketers with traits so that we can deliver outstanding work for our clients.

-Good marketing strategy requires good ingredients.
+A good marketing strategy requires good ingredients.
 Good marketers with the right attitude, an impeccable process and a strong vision will implement sound marketing strategies.
 Bad marketers rely on short-term tactics with a narrow vision resulting in an incomplete strategy.

 - Wants Ownership: Good marketers demand and take complete ownership of the go-to-market process from end-to-end.
 Bad marketers make excuses or blame the products.

 - Bold Positioning: Good marketers provide strong and clear product positioning in plain language.
 Bad marketers ignore positioning or hide behind marketing jargon.

 - Brand Obsessed: Good marketers are passionate about ensuring that their brand stays consistent internally and externally.
 Bad marketers allow off-brand activities ‘just this once.’

 - Revenue Focus: Good marketers put revenue-generating metrics at the forefront.
 They know that activity does not equal progress.
 Bad marketers lose sight of this, focusing on vanity metrics.

 Attitude has everything to do with culture.
 It gets at how people approach their work.
 Is your team curious or indifferent?
 Are they proactive or reactive?
 Would they willing to try new things to disrupt the status quo?